-During normal sound production, the membranous vocal cords lie parallel to each other and vibrate – opening and closing.
+During normal harmonic sound production, the membranous vocal cords lie parallel to each other and vibrate – opening and closing rapidly.
 Although the posterior aspect of the vocal cords are hidden from view beneath the arytenoids in the photo, the back of the membranous vocal cords are together.
 This stroboscopic photo was taken during the closed phase of vibration, when the central portion of the vocal cords are closest together.

 By contrast, in a whisper, the vocal cords do not vibrate.
 The airflow is increased and as it passes a narrowed spot, turbulence is created.
 Airflow that is turbulent consists of many different pitches simultaneously: white noise.
 The larynx can narrow the airway in several ways without allowing the vocal cords to vibrate.